mrmasterplan/rwklevelfiles/docs/README.md

 - the tiled extension will be packaged for installation in a directory called `rwk/`
 - (after another confirmation) the extension will be copied to the global extension directory of the Tiled editor.

+## Uninstall

+To uninstall, open the Tiled extension folder (in Tiled go to Menu Edit=>Preferences=>Plugins then click to open the extension directory).
+In this directory delete the folder `rwk/`.

+Finally, simply delete the folder where you cloned this project.

+This concludes all uninstallation steps.

 # Using the puppeteer tool

 From the command line, launch